You better watch out, you better not cry.

 Horrible re-worded renditions of Christmas songs aside, it is true: With the Joint Committee on Legislative Rules giving its blessing to the online gaming regulations put forth by the Michigan Gaming Control Board, we are nearing launch for online gaming and wagering.
 Will it happen by the end of 2020?
 Seems entirely possible, based on statements from the MGCB.

 One of the big things we’ll be watching in the months ahead is which online products separate themselves from the pack.
-Michigan’s online gambling laws and set-up look very similar to New Jersey’s, with numerous operators, casinos, and sportsbooks coming out together, and populations that are within a million people of each other.
-In New Jersey, FanDuel is the clear market leader, with DraftKings a distant second and everyone else fighting for scraps.
+Michigan’s online gambling laws and set-up look very similar to New Jersey’s, with numerous operators, Michigan casinos, and Michigan sportsbooks coming out together, and populations that are within a million people of each other.
+In New Jersey, FanDuel Sportsbook MI is the clear market leader, with DraftKings a distant second and everyone else fighting for scraps.
 Will the same dynamic play out in Michigan, or will some of the upstarts take a bigger slice of the pie?
 Big questions abound.